-SoundCorps is a 501c(3) nonprofit dedicated to growing the music economy in the Chattanooga region.
-Established in early 2015, we devote our energies to building local music industry infrastructure and professional expertise through ongoing programs, events and initiatives.
-These efforts will translate into increased opportunities to experience Chattanooga music.
+SoundCorps is dedicated to growing the music economy in the Chattanooga region.
+We devote our energies to building local music industry infrastructure and professional expertise through ongoing programs, events and initiatives.
+These efforts translate into increased opportunities to experience Chattanooga music.
+SoundCorps is a 501c3 nonprofit organization established in 2015.

 Our vision is to re-establish Chattanooga as a music mecca with a healthily growing cultural economy.
 Success for us means Chattanooga has more music venues, sound recording studios, record labels, record stores, retail outlets, music industry professional services firms and more.